gsong/my-first-blog/README.md

 In order to simplify the environment setup for Django Girls workshops, let's use Docker to set up most of our development environment.

+**Caveat**: These instructions have been tested thoroughly on macOS, and should work just as well on most Linux based systems.
+Feel free to experiment with Windows and make pull requests or suggestions.

 ## Installation